Panasonic TZ95 vs Sony RX100 VI

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-Both the TZ95 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the TZ95 followed on from the Panasonic TZ90.
+The TZ95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic TZ95 and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.